guiyuanju/simple-time-tracker/README.md

 `Babashka` installed.

 Usage:
+Make the script executable (Optionally rename it to a simple name like `stt`).
-Make the script executable, use the `-f` flag to point to your desired data storage file.
-(Store in CSV format)
+Use the `-f` flag every time if you want to use a different data storage file.
+Data is stored in CSV format.

 ```bash
 $ stt -h